sarasiarek-coder/Poland-economy-refugees-analysis-/README.md

-# Poland Economic Impact of the Ukraine War
+# Economic Impact of Ukrainian Refugees on Poland’s Economy

-This project analyzes how Poland's economy changed after the start of the Ukraine war in 2022, with a focus on GDP growth, inflation, and refugee inflows from Ukraine.
+This project investigates the economic effects of the inflow of Ukrainian refugees on Poland’s economy following the full-scale invasion of Ukraine in 2022.
+Using publicly available data and economic indicators, this analysis explores how refugee inflows influenced GDP, labor market outcomes, employment rates, and fiscal contributions in Poland.
-The goal of this project is to demonstrate data analysis skills using real-world economic and social data.
+The analysis combines data processing, visual exploration, and interpretation of findings in an economic context.

 ## Open the Notebook
 You can open and run the analysis notebook in Google Colab: